Development of the CAHPS Health Information Technology Item Set

 Item inventory.
 Based on the expert meeting, literature review, and focus groups, the grantees developed an inventory of items, sorted them by domains, and set priorities for the domains.
 Those priorities determined which items were selected for cognitive testing.

 Field testing.
-The HIT Item Set was field tested in three health care organizations: Beth Israel Deaconess Medical Center in Massachusetts, Group Health Cooperative in Washington, and Kaiser Permanente in Southern California.
+The Health IT Item Set was field tested in three health care organizations: Beth Israel Deaconess Medical Center in Massachusetts, Group Health Cooperative in Washington, and Kaiser Permanente in Southern California.
 Using data from those three sites, the CAHPS Team analyzed the reliability, validity, and other psychometric properties of the items and composite measures.

 Composite label testing.
 The composite measure labels were tested with consumers to ensure that consumers understood the labels correctly.